 Heparin Conversion from Hourly to Bolus at Dialysis Initiation:

-Note total ordered heparin dose (all heparin given to a patient throughout dialysis treatment.)
-Multiply the hourly heparin amount times the total number of hours given.
-Add that to the bolus amount ordered.
+To calculate the pre conversion total heparin dose (all heparin given to the patient throughout dialysis treatment); multiply the hourly heparin amount by the total number of hours and add that to the bolus dose.

 Use this dose as the total number of units of heparin to be administered as an intravenous (IV) bolus at dialysis initiation.